-The economy in South Sudan is in crisis.
-Peace talks with the North are unstable and the threat of violence looms.
-Meanwhile, the women of South Sudan are hoping for peace and working hard to transform their families' lives.
+The economy of South Sudan is in crisis.
+Instability and the threat of violence loom.
+Meanwhile, the women of South Sudan are hoping for peace and working hard to transform their families’ lives.
 Meet three graduates of our South Sudan program who have become businesswomen, leaders, and role models.
-And find out how you can help more women, just like them, go "from zero" to
+And find out how you can help more women, just like them, go “from zero” to a better life.

 Kana tells us she’s made many friends through our program, but she can’t have too many.
 Join Kana’s social network by sending a message of support to her and the other participants and graduates of the WfWI program.